roychen-imt/vleet/README.md

 $ npm install
 ```

-### Set up your simulation
+### Set up your REPLAY simulation (ideal for simulating small amount of datapoints (< 1K))

-1. copy raw data json file to `simulations` folder
+1. copy a raw data json file to `simulations` folder

+-   a sample raw data file is included in `sample_raw_data` folder

 2. Rename `setup.json.replay.template` to `setup.json`
 3. Fix fields in `setup.json`

 -   companyUid
 -   username
 -   password

 4. Rename `simulations/trucks.json.replay.template` to `simulations/trucks.json`
 5. Fix fields in `trucks.json`

 -   simulationLabel
 -   dataFile (change it to the file name you use in step #1)
 -   nbDaysInPast (this is used to specify which day you would like the data to be replayed as.
+For example, if the value is 1, then the data will be replayed with yesterday's timestamp)

+### Set up your DATAPOINT_BACK_DOOR simulation (ideal for simulating a large amount of datapoints (> 1K))

+1. copy a raw data json file to `simulations` folder

+-   a sample raw data file is included in `sample_raw_data` folder

+2. Rename `setup.json.datapointBackDoor.template` to `setup.json`
+3. Fix fields in `setup.json`

+-   companyUid
+-   username
+-   password

+4. Rename `simulations/trucks.json.datapointBackDoor.template` to `simulations/trucks.json`
+5. Fix fields in `trucks.json`

+-   simulationLabel
+-   dataFile (change it to the file name you use in step #1)
-For example, if the value is 1, then the data will be replayed as yesterday's data)
+-   nbDaysInPast (this is used to specify which day you would like the data to be replayed as.
+For example, if the value is 1, then the data will be replayed with yesterday's timestamp)

+6. Establish a SSH tunnel to `av-yak` on dev1

+-   An easy option is to use the `av-dev-tools` to establish the tunnel.

-### Launch the replay
+### Launch the simulation

 From the root folder just launch `./cli.js`

 ## CLI

 ```console
 $ ./cli.js --help